MillerTheChiller/grahamcv-website-gatsby/content/splash-page.md

 ---
-title: "Graham Miller"
+title: "👋 Howdy"
-tagline: "Determined to create great user experiences"
+tagline: "My name is Graham and I'm passionate about delivering great user experiences."
-date: "2020-04-26"
 ---

-This is cool I am learning a lot about a lot of stuff!

-<a width="560" height="315" src="./aboutMe.jpg" ></a>